* Developments could quash hopes for early end to case

 "It's the quintessential judgment call for an attorney general to decide whether to share this information and when to share it with the White House," the former official said.
 "But this was Attorney General Holder's call to make."

-Defense officials have said Allen did not have a romantic relationship with Kelley, a 37-year-old wife and mother who is described as a prominent presence in military circles in Tampa.
+Defense officials and people close to Petraeus say neither he nor Allen had a romantic relationship with Kelley, a 37-year-old wife and mother who is described as a prominent presence in military circles in Tampa.

 She may have been seen as a rival by Broadwell, who sent Kelley a series of anonymous, harassing emails that touched off an investigation that uncovered evidence of an affair between Petraeus and Broadwell, according to a law enforcement source.